Elizabeth A. H. Green: Early life and education

 Green was born in Mobile, Alabama in 1905 to Albert Wingate Green and Mary Elizabeth Timmerman.
 In 1908, the Green family moved to Blue Island, Illinois, so Albert Green could assume the role of Director of the Violin Department of Ferry Hall at Lake Forest University.

 During the summer of 1919, the Green family relocated to Wheaton, Illinois, where her father accepted a faculty position as instructor of Violin and Orchestral Work at the Wheaton College Music Conservatory.

 During her secondary education at Wheaton Academy and Wheaton High School, Green found the music curriculum insufficient for her abilities.
 She received permission to attend classes at Wheaton College's Music Conservatory during study breaks while continuing violin studies under her father's tutelage.
 This arrangement allowed her to simultaneously complete music requirements for a Bachelor of Music degree while attending high school.
 By her graduation from Wheaton High School in 1924, Green had fulfilled the Bachelor of Music degree requirements at Wheaton College, including applied lessons in violin and cello, ensemble participation, music theory, counterpoint, and music history.

 After completing high school, Green pursued a Bachelor of Science degree, majoring in philosophy with minors in physics and French to fulfill her remaining general education requirements.
 While she participated in Wheaton College's 1924 commencement exercises, her degree with teaching licensure was not officially awarded until she completed all academic requirements in 1928.

 After graduation, Green moved to Waterloo, Iowa, where she taught in the public schools for 14 years and also co-founded the Waterloo Symphony Orchestra.
 Green served as concertmaster of the Waterloo Symphony for five years before leaving Iowa for new position in Michigan.
-While teaching in Waterloo, Green traveled monthly to Chicago for lessons with conductor Nikolai Maiko.
+While teaching in Waterloo, Green traveled monthly to Chicago for lessons with conductor Nicolai Malko.

 In 1939, Green earned a master's degree in music from Northwestern University.
 Her formative studies included violin with Jacques Gordon (concertmaster of the Chicago Symphony Orchestra) and viola with Clarence Evans (the CSO's principal violist).
 Green also studied violin with Ivan Galamian.